 There are two clear components of every audit function: Microsoft Excel and Email.

 Microsoft Excel was released in 1987 (Happy 30th Birthday, Excel!).
 Throughout this time, the lowly spreadsheet has evolved to be more than just a bookkeeping tool.
 Over time the simple spreadsheet has morphed into a workflow staple, due in part to its ability to link data across different documents and automate basic workflow tasks.
 Accordingly, modern audit projects require more attributes and details about a control than in years past.
 Whether it’s documenting the completeness and accuracy of evidence, or validating the integrity of a key report, testing procedures have evolved beyond simple attribute ticking and tying.
-The modern spreadsheet can handle this robust testing process, but the spreadsheet lacks speed, efficiency, and consistency.
+The modern spreadsheet can handle this robust testing process, but the spreadsheet lacks efficiency, speed, and consistency.

 However, to keep up with the ever-growing list of testing requirements, audit teams have accepted MS Excel to be the cornerstone to their testing program.
 And, with the ever-increasing number of spreadsheets floating through the organization, shared network folders or a cloud-based collaboration tools have been introduced to help coordinate the information while organizing the staff.